fritzlim/EthereumAttendanceTaking/README.md

 ### EthereumAttendanceTaking dApp

-This project is a proof-of-concept dApp for the 2018 ConsenSys Developer Program.
+This project is a proof-of-concept dApp for the 2018 ConsenSys Developer Program certification.

 **Introduction and Use Case**